-In just two days, companies from 31 different countries will be gathering in Amsterdam to compete for the International Customer Experience Awards.
+Last November, finalists from 31 different countries gathered in Amsterdam to compete for the International Customer Experience Awards.

 Airbnb has been Voxpopme’s client since last autumn.
 Starting in a pilot capacity, they introduced video capture functionality within Airbnb’s global customer post-transactional survey.